openfaas/faas/README.md

 ### How LivePerson is Tailoring its Conversational Platform Using OpenFaaS @ KubeCon 2019

-> Hear how LivePerson took one of the most popular open source Serverless projects (OpenFaaS) and built it into their product to add value for customers.
-Functions allow customers to create custom chatbot behaviour, messaging extensions and commerce workflows.
+> Hear how LivePerson took one of the most popular open-source Serverless projects (OpenFaaS) and built it into their product to add value for customers.
+Functions allow customers to create custom chatbot behavior, messaging extensions, and commerce workflows.
 You’ll see a live demo and hear about how the team put together the solution

 * [Watch on YouTube](https://youtu.be/bt06Z28uzPA)